-Annex 14 introduces the concept of Market Access Points which are points downstream of an Elia Access Point and within a CDS.
-Annex 14 also foresees the role of a "monitoring" BRP, which is a BRP that is accountable for any differences between the sum of allocations of different BRP's and Elia's metered energy values at the Headmeter.
+Annex 14 of the Access Contract introduces the concept of Market Access Points which are points downstream of an Elia Access Point and within a CDS.
+Annex 14 also foresees the role of a BRP responsible for monitoring non-allocated energy in the CDS connected to the Elia Grid, which is a BRP that is accountable for any differences between the sum of allocations of different BRPs and Elia's metered energy values at the Headmeter.

-This solution allows for flexibility while maintaining accountability for all energy in the Access Point, as well as the possibility for all BRP's to submit nominations separately.
+This solution provides many possibilities for the designation of several BRPs while maintaining accountability for all energy in the Access Point, as well as the possibility for all BRPs to submit nominations separately.

-However, the CDS status is only granted by competent regulators depending on the region where the CDS is located and the internal voltage level(s) of the CDS.
-Moreover, CDS status in competent (federal and regional) legislation is foreseen for energy consumers and not production units.
+However, the CDS status is only granted by competent regulators depending on the region where the CDS is located and the internal voltage level(s) of the CDS and based on the description and conditions of the regional legislation.

-For example, the decree of the 11th April 2014 that is relevant to the organization of the electricity market in Wallonia13 provides the following definition for CDS's:
+For example, the decree of the 11th April 2014 that is relevant to the organization of the electricity market in Wallonia provides the following definition for CDS's:

-Réseau fermé professionnel : un réseau raccordé au réseau de distribution ou de transport local qui distribue de l'électricité à l'intérieur d'un site industriel...et dans lequel:...b) l'électricité est fournie essentiellement pour leur propre consommation au propriétaire ou au qestionnaire du réseau fermé professionnel ou aux entreprises qui leur sont liées;
+Réseau fermé professionnel : un réseau raccordé au réseau de distribution ou de transport local qui distribue de l'électricité à l'intérieur d'un site industriel...et dans lequel:...b) l'électricité est fournie essentiellement pour leur propre consommation au propriétaire ou au gestionnaire du réseau fermé professionnel ou aux entreprises qui leur sont liées;